Container runner reference

 Logging containers

-Container runner schedules a logging container if there are service containers in the task pod.
-This container will get the service container logs and stream them to the CircleCI web app.
+Container runner schedules a logging container if there are secondary (service) containers in the task pod.
+This container will get the secondary container logs and stream them to the steps UI in the CircleCI web app.
+Task agent, which runs in the primary container, is responsible for streaming all other step output to the CircleCI web app.
+The only exception is the Task lifecycle step, which is streamed by container runner itself.

 Logging containers require a service account token with the minimal privileges to get container logs.